spacelift-io/user-documentation/docs/integrations/teleport.md

 Teleport Access Platform delivers on-demand, least privileged access to infrastructure on a foundation of cryptographic identity and zero trust, with built-in identity security and policy governance.

-You can use Spacelift with the [Teleport](https://goteleport.com/docs/reference/terraform-provider/) Terraform provider to manage dynamic configuration resources via GitOps and infrastructure as code.
+You can use Spacelift with the [Teleport](https://goteleport.com/docs/reference/terraform-provider/) OpenTofu/Terraform provider to manage dynamic configuration resources via GitOps and infrastructure as code.
 This gives you an audit trail of changes to your Teleport configuration and a single source of truth for operators to examine.

-This guide shows you how to configure the Teleport Terraform Provider to authenticate to a Teleport cluster using Machine ID when running on Spacelift.
+This guide shows you how to configure the Teleport OpenTofu/Terraform Provider to authenticate to a Teleport cluster using Machine ID when running on Spacelift.

-In this setup, the Teleport Terraform Provider proves its identity to the Teleport Auth Service by presenting an ID token signed by Spacelift.
+In this setup, the Teleport OpenTofu/Terraform Provider proves its identity to the Teleport Auth Service by presenting an ID token signed by Spacelift.
 This allows it to authenticate with the Teleport cluster without the need for a long-lived shared secret.